mithray/wacss/README.md

 This is a CSS framework designed to work well with no classes, as long as you use proper Semantic HTML5!

-## Features
+## Design Goals

-- Classless
-- Encourages Semantic HTML5, Accessibility and Schema markup to replace classes
-- Shallow learning curve
-- Modern
+- International
-- Generic
+  - Utilizing global standards.
+  - Language tagging with translation hooks
-- Easy to Use
+  - Easy to learn.
+No parochial class names.
+Just widely accepted HTML and Schema.
+- Accessible.
+  - Colorblind users
+  - Blind users
+  - Keyboard users
+  - Robots users
+  - Poorly connected users("developing world")
+- Standardized
+- Fast
+  - Less Javascript
-- Pure Css Only(compiled from SCSS).
+  - Pure CSS wherever possible
 - Traditional Modular HTML / CSS structure.
   - HTML represents State
   - CSS is used for display